kijanawoodard/Blog/src/Blog.Web/Content/posts/building-blog.markdown

 I've wondered what it would be like to write in [Markdown].
 I have to say, having written these posts once in html having fought with the editor, writing in Markdown is very nice.
 It flows quite naturally.
 I like the [use of labels for links][markdown links].
 It makes it easy to refer to the same link many times in a document and you can have a nice bibliography.
 Check out [the raw source of this post][this post raw].

 ###No DB!?!
 Where are the posts?
 The posts are Markdown, so they are in the [content folder][my posts].
 The [meta data for posts][post meta] are in classes.
 I have just enough infrastructure there to post into the future.
 I nixed some code about putting posts in "active status".
-Pure YGANI.
+Pure YAGNI.

 I also didn't want a formula for the Slug.
 I wanted to tweak the slug, title, and file name without having to think about the output of a method somewhere.
 I also avoided a base class since I just describe the shape of the class.
 I created a [ReSharper live template][r# templates] to output a new class and I fill in the details.
 Works well.